 How Much Does CoolSculpting Cost?

-CoolSculpting cost calculates according to the number of cycles you will need and the type of applicator your technician uses during those sessions.
+CoolSculpting cost calculates according to the number of cycles you need and the type of applicator your technician uses during those sessions.
 Mirrored treatments, like treatments on the love handles, require an applicator on both flanks, which is two cycles.
 For someone having their lower stomach done, they may only need one applicator, which is one cycle.

 CoolSculpting Cost Depends on the Shape and Size of Applicator

-CoolSculpting applicators are available in a variety of shapes and sizes.
+CoolSculpting applicators come in a variety of shapes and sizes.
 Each applicator is created to contour to the different target areas where it provides the fat-freezing treatment.
-The size and number of applicators will vary per patient.
+The size and number of applicators needed per treatment will vary per patient.
 Each person is different and will require different applicators depending on their body shape.
 To freeze belly fat, one person may need two small applicators while another might need one large applicator.
 It is essential to schedule a complimentary consultation to discuss applicators.
 Your CoolSculpting technician will help evaluate your body shape and align it with your aesthetic goals to figure out the best applicators to deliver optimal body contouring results.

 Applicator size will result in different CoolSculpting costs.
 One large applicator can cover twice the treatment size of the small applicators.
-One single cycle using a large applicator will cost more, double, the session using one small applicator.
+One single cycle using a large applicator costs double the price of a single session using one small applicator.

 Apart from the applicator size, there are specialty applicators that treat specific areas of the body.
-One example, the CoolMini is a small applicator that was made to handle the submental region.
+One example, the CoolMini is a small applicator designed to handle the submental region.
 This applicator is perfect for use on neck fat and pesky double chins.
 It is because of its specialty status that the use of a CoolMini applicator will be priced differently from the other applicators.

 Learn How to Save on CoolSculpting Cost

 There are many ways you can save on your total CoolSculpting cost.
 Customer specials and treatment packages can provide a discount on the overall fat-freezing price.
-To learn more about saving on your procedure, schedule your complimentary consultation with [SPA].
-We are a premier provider of CoolSculpting with expert technicians who can help determine the best applicators and package to help you get phenomenal results at an affordable price.
-Call us at [NUMBER] or reach out to us online.
+To learn more about saving on your procedure, schedule your complimentary consultation with Trilogy Medical Center.
+We are a premier provider of CoolSculpting in Midvale with expert technicians who can help determine the best applicators and treatment package for phenomenal results at an affordable price.
+Call us at (801) 747-2273or reach out to us online.